-defined Community Land Trusts in the New York City administrative code as a model for providing low-HPD's role in overseeing regulatory agreements that establish CLTs' responsibilities and powers.6 a request for information from organizations working on shared equity models, including CLTs and housing cooperatives and worker cooperatives, credit unions, and others.
+defined Community Land Trusts in the New York City administrative code as a model for providing lowincome housing, and defined HPD's role in overseeing regulatory agreements that establish CLTs' responsibilities and powers.6 to fund the citywide CLI initiative each year since, for a cumulative \$4.5M between fiscal years 2020 and 2023.8

+Director of Community Land Trust Initiatives and Analytics to coordinate CLT policies across the agency.
+In 2021, HPD, along with several other city agencies, issued a request for information from organizations working on shared equity models, including CLTs and housing cooperatives and worker cooperatives, credit unions, and others.
 The Adams administration's Housing Blueprint plan highlights the expansion of CLTs.9 As of 2022, HPD committed resources to 1,000 homes on four CLTs in the form of tax exemptions, direct funding for rehabilitation and construction, and land dispositions.